 Become a Certified Naturalist

 Join us in a California Naturalist Course to become a certified California Naturalist in Sierra Valley and in the greater Feather River Watershed!
 The California Naturalist course connects you to the wonders of your local ecology and engages you in the stewardship of California’s natural communities.
-It combines a science curriculum with guest lecturers, field trips and project-based learning to immerse you in the natural world.

 Course participants will meet in person to visit various field sites in the Sierra Valley Preserve and other parts of the Feather River Region, in a classroom setting at the Feather River Land Trust’s Sierra Valley Preserve + Nature Center and via Zoom.